• Skip to main content

 Can I use dried lemongrass instead of fresh?

 You can use dried lemongrass instead of fresh lemongrass.
-Dried lemongrass has a stronger flavor because it’s concentrated so we recommend using half of the suggested amount.
+It has a stronger flavor because it’s concentrated so I recommend using half of the suggested amount.

 How do you store fresh lemongrass?